 Common Work Site Fatalities in California

-- 35%- Falls is the leading type of construction fatality.
+- 35%- Falls are the leading type of construction fatality.

 - 10% of fatalities are from an object falling on a worker.